sendbird/sendbird-calls-sdk-react-native/README.md

 #### iOS

-Register a VoIP push token by using the `SendbirdCalls.ios_registerVoIPPush()` method after authentication has completed.
+Register a VoIP push token by using the `SendbirdCalls.ios_registerVoIPPushToken()` method after authentication has completed.
 VoIP Push Notification will also enable receiving calls even when the app is in the background or terminated state.
 A valid APNS certificate also needs to be registered on the [Sendbird Dashboard](https://dashboard.sendbird.com/auth/signin): **Application** > **Settings** > **Notifications** > **Add certificate**.
 For more details on registering push tokens, refer to Calls SDK for React-Native doc.